1001-Stanovich-Jon/Basic_GPSDemo/Read GPS and Write to microSD.md

 ![gpsBreakout](https://user-images.githubusercontent.com/84261577/221063977-b65a2597-8a97-4116-b8c2-38e17f40589a.png)

 This chip allows us to receive GPS signals from the orbiting satellites.
 Last time we saw that signal reception can be drastically affected by your environment, as we lost the GPS signal once we walked inside.

-A quick pin overview:

-> - 3.3V --> (OUTPUT) Can output 3.3V and is possible of 100mA+ output
-> - EN --> (INPUT) This is the enable pin.
-Default pulled high, pull low to turn off GPS module.
-> - VBAT --> (INPUT) This in an input for an external battery
-> - FIX --> (OUTPUT) This is an indicator pin (it also drives the red LED).
-It pulses on off once a second if we **DO NOT** have a signal.
-It will remain off and pulse briefly once every 15 seconds if we **DO HAVE** a signal.
-> - TX --> (OUTPUT) The GPS chip transmits (sends) its data out from this pin
-> - RX --> (INPUT) The GPS chip receives data on this pin, can be used to request various NMEA sentences
-> - GND --> (INPUT) Ground connection
-> - VIN --> (INPUT) 3.3/5V Input (Has built in level shifter, 5V tolerant)
-> - PPS --> (OUTPUT) Pulse Per Second, i.e. it pulses HIGH once a second for around 50 - 100ms

-From the above, for now, we'll only be using 3 (maybe 4) of these pins, and they include
+For this session, we'll only be concerned with the following pins:

 > - TX
 > - GND
 > - VIN
 > - FIX (Maybe)

+and recall that it uses the USART communication protocol

-## Saving Data
+## microSD

-For now we are simply using a microSD card to save our data.
-They aren't any specific brand, any microSD card slot will work, as well as any microSD card.
-The main reason for this is because Adafruit also sells a *surface mounted SD card* breakout board, that will be compatible with the code we write here.
-Similarly, for non-violent uses the chip holder will suffice (e.g. RC Plane).
+We're just using an Amazon special because I'm cheap (and I hope you are too).
+Also, because Adafruit also offers a *surface mounted SD flash card* - **amazing**.
+This means any code we write for these, will work with a surface mounted component - this gives us flexibility.
+We can use the card and holders for non-violent situations, and the surface mount for the violent situations (i.e. rockets taking off and hugging the ground at high speeds).
+The card slots are nice too because you can actualy remove the card to retrieve the data.

+The pinout for the microSD card slot is below

+---

 ## Wiring

+It's good practice to leave your board unplugged until you have everything connected.

+### Power Rails

+### GPS Chip

+### microSD Card

+### Indicator LEDs

+---

+## Code

-## Reading GPS Data
+### Reading GPS Data

-## Parsing GPS Data
+### Parsing GPS Data

-## Using microSD Breakout Board
+### Using microSD Breakout Board

-## Indicator LEDS
+### Indicator LEDS

+---

-## Putting it All Together
+### Putting it All Together